 gondola prows.
 (Photograph right by Kitty Leaken, installation of The

 Extraordinary in the Ordinary)

 The second exhibition drawn from the collection opened in the Summer of 2000.

 objects in a setting inspired by Lewis Carroll's Alice In Wonderland and

 Through the Looking Glass.
 The Curator and Exhibition Designer collaborated

 to display objects in ways that challenged visitor's perceptions.
 For example,

 one room is a library of giant-sized books (photograph Curiouser & Curiouser

-exhibition by Paul Smutko, right) to invite visitors to leaf through textile
+exhibition by Polina Smutko, right) to invite visitors to leaf through textile

 "books".
 Innovative theatrical lighting and other techniques delighted